nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### View internship

-1. Viewing internship(s) while all internships are being shown
+1. Viewing internship(s) while all internships are being shown.

     1. Prerequisites: List all internships using the `list` command.
 The list is non-empty.